b-tomasz/Simplify-Home-Automation/Documentation/02-install.md

 <img src="Images/install/Install006.png" alt="Fixed ip pi" width="400"/><img src="Images/install/Install007.png" alt="Fixed ip router" width="400"/>

-- The next Promt is about the External Domain
+- The next Promt is about the External Domain, this will be used to connect to your system via this domain.
+If you select Yes, your Portforwarding must be active to the Raspberry Pi as discribed in the script.
+Your External Domain must resolve to your Public IP.
+For example you can use bitwarden from everywhere.
+If you select no, Bitwarden, VPN and SSL can not be installed.

 <img src="Images/install/Install008.png" alt="Domain info" width="500"/>